stevenpencle/D6-LOA/README.md

 ![alt text](Documentation/images/authorize-attribute.png "Authorize attribute")

 In the Angular `app-routing.module.ts` you should use the `RouteGuard` to restrict access to routes by user role.
-This is not a security aspect in that roles can be spoofed on the client browser by tech-savvy people, but it helps make the security intentions within the application clearer and helps prevents users from accessing routes that will result in an unauthorized (403) response code when an API call is made.
+This is not a security aspect in that roles can be spoofed on the client browser by tech-savvy people, but it helps make the security intentions within the application clearer and helps prevent users from accessing routes that will result in an unauthorized (403) response code when an API call is made.

 ![alt text](Documentation/images/route-guard.png "RouteGuard")